Air Fryer Orange Chicken

 Oven instructions

 If you don’t have an air fryer, you can easily make this orange chicken in the oven.
-Follow all of the steps as usual, then bake at 400 for 20-25 minutes or until completely cooked through.
+Follow all of the steps as usual, then bake at 400 Fahrenheit for 20-25 minutes or until completely cooked through and the internal temperature reaches 165 Fahrenheit.

 To be honest, not really!
 I know that’s probably not the answer you want to hear, but this air fryer orange chicken really is best served immediately.
 It will lose its crisp after an hour or so of sitting out.